-Perhaps as contagious as a yawn (or more appropriately, the common cold) is something that can actually be even harder to cope with: A partner's sour mood.
+Perhaps as contagious as a yawn (or more appropriately, the common cold), a partner's sour mood can actually be even harder to cope with.

 Acknowledge Your Reaction